bstaruk/starbase/readme.md

 ## license

-Starbase is fully open source and public domain, so you are free to do whatever you wish with it -- commercially or personally.
+Starbase is completely free, open source and public domain, so you are free to do whatever you wish with it -- commercially or personally.
 You can buy me a beer next time you're in Boston, star the project and tell a friend, or you can erase all signs of origin and tell your coworkers that you made it yourself.
 It's all good!

 ## getting started